-Supercaps are innovative energy storage devices that are being used in an increasing number of application areas, thanks to their particular technical characteristics.
-Their original key application, as a primary energy storage system (e.g. tank) in cars, soon turned out to be the wrong approach.
-Fortunately, it took little time for other applications in the industrial and energy technology sectors to be found.
+Supercaps are innovative energy storage devices that are opening up more and more areas of application due to their technical properties.
+The originally favoured key application as primary energy storage (e.g. tank) in the car has very quickly turned out to be an aberration.
+Fortunately, other applications were quickly found in industry and energy technology.

 Recuperation of braking energy in buses and trains contributes to energy savings and thus also to CO2 reduction.
 Supercap (Ultracaps) can be used in the negative temperature range down to -40 °, so they are also suitable for particularly harsh environments as energy storage.
 Supercap can not only quickly absorb large amounts of energy, but also release very quickly.
 This feature allows large currents to flow in the shortest possible time, providing short-term power without being destroyed.